 Lighting positioning and bulb selection

 You want to keep positioning above head level – over the 6-foot mark.
-You also do not want to be focusing fixtures that shine directly in your eyes.
+You also do not want to be focusing on fixtures that shine directly in your eyes.
 By correctly angling fixtures downward you can avoid direct glare.
-Also, the use of fixtures with adjustable glare shields help to avoid this unwanted harsh glare.
+Also, the use of fixtures with adjustable glare shields helps to avoid this unwanted harsh glare.